 Put a large saucepan or soup pot on medium heat and add a 1/2 stick of butter or 1/4 cup of olive oil.
 When hot, add in the floured beef pieces and brown on all sides.
 The more browning, the more flavor, but don’t burn it.
 Use a wooden spoon to move the meat around from time to time.
 This should take about ten minutes.
 The flour may turn a little grayish, but that’s okay.

-Then add the water (or water & stock mixture), a cup of coffee (a CUP, not a mug), a teaspoon of dried thyme and a few dashes of Worcestershire Sauce.
-If you have it, you can also use a little anchovy paste or asian fish sauce.
+Then add the water (or water & stock mixture), a cup of coffee (a CUP, not a mug), a teaspoon of dried thyme, and a few dashes of Worcestershire Sauce.
+If you have it, you can also use a little anchovy paste or Asian fish sauce.
 I also like a teaspoon of hoisin sauce with all meat dishes.
-Mix the ingredients well and bring the heat up to medium high until it starts to boil.
-Then reduce the heat to low, cover and simmer for about an hour.
+Mix the ingredients well and bring the heat up to medium-high until it starts to boil.
+Then reduce the heat to low, cover, and simmer for about an hour.

 Now, I know that seems like a long time, but remember you’re using a cheap cut of meat and it takes time to make it tender.
 Trust me it will work and you shouldn’t have to watch it.
 You can, if you feel the need, give the pot a stir a time or two, but as long as the heat is low it should be okay.
 Take your coffee and go watch the game or whatever for about 45 minutes.
 Then, go cut your vegetables.
-You want everything to be cut into large, bite-size chunks.
-Be sure to peel the potatoes, the peels just turn into a mess in this application.
+You want everything to be cut into bite-size chunks.
+Be sure to peel the potatoes, the peels just turn into a mess in this dish.
 Add them to the pot along with the leftover flour mixture if you have any.
 If you have it, a teaspoon of browning and seasoning sauce from the store will help this a lot, but it’s not necessary.
 Crank up the heat to high and bring to a boil.
-Then bring the heat back down to low, cover and let it stew for about another hour or until the meat and vegetables are tender.
+Then bring the heat back down to low, cover, and let it stew for about another hour or until the meat and vegetables are tender.
 Stop off in the kitchen from time to time and give it a stir.

 Remember, always taste the gravy to adjust the seasoning.
 If it tastes a little muddy, add a splash or two of red wine vinegar.
 Try that before you add any more salt.
 Now serve.

-Leftovers can go into plastic containers, something any good bachelor should have, and are great popped into the microwave for a minute or two later in the week.
+Leftovers can go into plastic containers, something any good bachelor should have and are great popped into the microwave for a minute or two later in the week.
 You can even freeze some for later.
 Serve with a slice of crusty bread if you have it.